qns-3/qns-3/doc/quantum-basis.rst

 * ent-swap-adapt-local-example.cc: Implementation of the chained entanglement swapping protocol with another possible control flow adaption in order to further optimise the simulation process, getting around long distance operations.

+* ent-swap-lin-adapt-local-example.cc: Implementation of the chained entanglement swapping protocol by using the chained teleportation protocol with control flow adaption.

 Troubleshooting
 ===============